aotakeda/browser-relay/README.md

    - Verify no firewall is blocking the connection
    - Check server logs for incoming requests

-4. **Domain allow-list issues**
+4. **Domain filtering issues**
-   - Check if `ALLOWED_DOMAINS` environment variable is set
+   - Open the Browser Relay extension popup
+   - Check the "Capture Scope" section to see your current configuration
-   - Verify the current domain matches your allow-list
+   - If using "Specific Domains" mode, verify the current domain is in your list
+   - Add domains using the input field in the popup
    - Subdomains are automatically included (e.g., `github.com` includes `gist.github.com`)
+   - Switch to "All Domains" mode if you want to capture from all websites

 ### MCP Server Issues